Glera

 According to some scholars, the glera existed in Veneto right back from Roman times.
 This may be true, but the history of this grape is definitely all centred in more recent times: it is, in fact, the grape used to make Prosecco.
 It is a wine of enormous success, whose commercial history led Italian legislation to extend the appellation reserved to it from the classic area, the Treviso region, to the entire Triveneto: all of Veneto and a large part of Friuli.
 As a result, glera spread enormously throughout this area, substituting other grape varieties.
 Of excellent vigour and constant productivity, glera is a grape that is not particularly acid-rich (traditionally it was corrected during vinification with the local verdiso), and is capable of good aromatic and sugary concentration only in the most suitable areas.

-Bortolomiol Valdobbiadene Extradry Senior 2021
+Bortolomiol Valdobbiadene Extradry Bandarossa 2023

-Ruggeri Valdobbiadene Extradry Giustino B. 2020
+Bortolin Valdobbiadene Extradry Rù 2020

-Andreola Valdobbiadene Superiore di Cartizze
+Canevel Valdobbiadene Superiore di Cartizze 2019

 Le Vigne di Alice Valdobbiadene Metodo Cl. .G 2015